kylelange/ping-pong/README.md

 ## Specs/ Behavior Driven Development: Expected Outcomes.

-1. The program will accept user input and display each number in the set via .append after running through a for loop that will.
+The program will accept user input and display each number in the set via .append after running through a for loop that will.
 This UI logic is first because we, as students, do not have enough console knowledge to forgo applying UI logic first
   * _Input: 3_
   * _Output: 1,2,3_
-2.The program will accept user input and display "Ping Pong" for numbers divisible by 15 via a for loop with an if statement set to: userInput % 15 === 0 (medulo is = 0, therefor the # has no remainder and is divisible by 15).
+The program will accept user input and display "Ping Pong" for numbers divisible by 15 via a for loop with an if statement set to: userInput % 15 === 0 (medulo is = 0, therefor the # has no remainder and is divisible by 15).
   * _Input: 15_
   * _Output: 1,2,3,4,5,6,7,8,9,10,11,12,13,14,ping pong_
 3.The program will accept user input and display "pong" for numbers divisible by 5 via the same for loop with an else if statement set to: userInput % 5 === 0 (medulo is = 0, therefor the # has no remainder and is divisible by 5).